cloudmesh-community/fa18-516-21/chapter/graphql.md

 }
 ```

+Official documentation of Github API v4 is available at [@github-v4]

 ## Pros and Cons of Using GraphQL
 ### Pros
 * Unlike REST APIs, only the required data is fetched, nothing more nothing less, which minimizes the data transferred over network
 * Seperation of concern is achieved between client and server.
 Client requests data entities with fields needed for the UI in one query request while server knows about the data structure and how to resolve the data from its sources which could be database, web service, microservice, external APIs, etc.
 * Versioning is simpler than REST, since we only have to take care of it when we want to remove any of the fields.
 Even then we can first mark the field to be removed as deprecated.
 And later on, this field can be removed when not many clients are using it.

 ```graphql
 type Car {
     id: ID!